 I would like to thank you for your great support and helpful advice you have given to me.

-Regarding the question that what helped me to land this job, I though it was thanks to the “Interview Squad” program which I found very interesting and helpful in terms of providing me with how to interpret the questions from recruiters/employers’ point of view.
+- Hi Laura, Regarding the question that what helped me to land this job, I thought it was thanks to the “Interview Squad” program which I found very interesting and helpful in terms of providing me with how to interpret the questions from recruiters/employers’ point of view.
 I did love 5 days compulsory training session with Helen cause I learned a lot from this session…

 Besides, I also joined some mentoring events which enabled me to match and connect with a mentor in my career or related fields with my career.
 I had a chance to work with a senior manager from RBC and she gave me a big hand with resume editing and mock interviews…